johannesnicolaus/johannesnicolaus.github.io/index.md

 <h1>About me</h1>

 I have always been interested in science, especially biology since I was little.
 This brought me to Osaka University, where I was able to do research on transcription regulation for my undergraduate and master's thesis.
 Currently, I have moved to Okinawa Institute of Science and Technology in Okinawa, Japan, currently working with plankton (Oikopleura) genomics.
-In my spare time, I take care of my carnivorous plants, my pet tortoise, watch football, and play FIFA.
+In my spare time, I take care of my carnivorous plants, 3D print, watch football, and play FIFA.

-I am currently using R and shell scripts for most of my work, and is excited to learn nextflow during my PhD.
+I am currently using R and shell scripts for most of my work, and is learning nextflow during my PhD.

 ## Education

 * **Doctor of Philosophy, Okinawa Institute of Technology Graduate University (April 2022 - Current)**
-    * Current lab: <a href="https://groups.oist.jp/mmu" target="_blank">Marine Macroevolution Unit</a> (PI: Lauren Sallan)
+    * Current lab: <a href="https://groups.oist.jp/grsu" target="_blank">Genomic and Regulatory Systems Unit</a> (PI: Nicholas Luscombe)
-    * Currently still a rotation student
+    * PhD project: Epigenetic landscape in the cryptic species of *Oikopleura dioica*
-    * Rotations at the <a href="https://groups.oist.jp/grsu" target="_blank">Genomic and Regulatory Systems Unit</a> and the <a href="https://groups.oist.jp/meedu" target="_blank">Marine Eco-Evo-Devo Unit</a>
+    * Rotations at the <a href="https://groups.oist.jp/mmu" target="_blank">Marine Macroevolution Unit</a> and the <a href="https://groups.oist.jp/meedu" target="_blank">Marine Eco-Evo-Devo Unit</a>

 <br>